 - The conversion of ammonia to nitrite by ammonia oxidising bacteria.
 (AOB).

 - The conversion of nitrite to nitrate by nitrite oxidising bacteria (NOB).
+Consequently they reduce ammonia levels but raise the nitrate level.

 These compounds are all key players in the nitrogen cycle.
 Nitrate can both be produced from ammonia and nitrite and produce these compounds should the environmental conditions allow.
 It is an integral part of the Nitrogen Cycle or web as it is now more accurately described.